lewisl/CovidSim/README.md

 - Severe

 The groups are further divided by age groups (0-20, 20-40, 40-60, 60-80, 80+) and "lag," which refers to the number of days an infected person has had the disease.
 It is very easy to reduce or extend the maximum lag and to run a simulation for any duration.

+The individual level model ("ilm" from now on) tracks each individual in a locale with an individual's specific traits and outcomes.
+Because a simulation doesn't know the individual people we use the same age groups, disease status conditions, and lags as in the group model.
+But, the ilm enables more complex policy scenarios to be simulated with more understandable logic.
+But, the ilm runs slower than the group model because each individual must be queried and updated.

 The basic processes of the simulation are:
 - Spread